 See Google's guidance, Make your document or presentation more accessible.
-Use a browser plug-in such as WAVE to check the accessibility of your Google documents.
+Use a browser plug-in such as SiteImprove to check the accessibility of your Google documents.

 If you upload audio or video recordings that include spoken language to eCommons, they must be captioned.

 If you are not creating captions as part of your production process, eCommons administrators can create machine-generated captions using Cornell's video platform (Kaltura), and embed a player for the captioned recording on the item page.
 Note that the resulting captions are quite variable in quality, and it may be necessary for you to correct the caption file, which we will provide to you upon request.
 More help on streaming and captioning is available.